Efficient algorithms for the Potts model on small-set expanders: Spectral partitioning with a minimum degree condition

-The above arguments are exactly as in~\cite{OT14}, and for our modification we have to analyse step~\ref{step:mindegB}.
+The above arguments are exactly as in~\cite{OT14}, and for our modification we have to analyze step~\ref{step:mindegB}.
 By the induction hypothesis $\phi(B_i)\le\rho^*(1+1/k)^\ell$ it suffices to show that whenever $v\in B_i$ has $\vol_{G[B_i]}(v) < \vol_G(v)/5$, we have $\phi(B_i\setminus\{v\})\le\phi(B_i)$.
 To see this, note that the induction hypothesis, the assumption that $\ell<k$, and the definition of $\rho^*$ (in which we use $\lam_k\le 2$) together mean that $\phi(B_i)\le 2e/10$, and hence that $|B_i|\ge 2$.
 This is because any singleton set (containing a vertex of positive degree) has conductance $1$.
 So we may apply Claim~\ref{claim:removevertex}, and hence it suffices to show that

 But by the induction hypothesis we have $(1-\phi(B_i))/2 \ge (1-2e/10)/2 \ge 1/5$, so the condition in step~\ref{step:ifmindegB} gives the required bound.
-We note for use below that we only needed the assumption $\ell<k$ to analyse step~\ref{step:mindegB}. \end{proof}
+We note for use below that we only needed the assumption $\ell<k$ to analyze step~\ref{step:mindegB}. \end{proof}

 \begin{claim} During the execution of the algorithm we always have $\ell <k$. \end{claim} \begin{proof} We start with $\ell=1$ and $\ell$ is only ever incremented by $1$ at a time, so it suffices to show that a step which increments $\ell$ will never be executed when $\ell = k-1$.
-The relevant steps are in lines~\ref{step:addBlB} and~\ref{step:addBlP}, and supposing that one of these steps causes $\ell$ to be incremented to $k$ we analyse the sets $B_1,\dotsc,B_k$ that exist immediately after this step, and hence \emph{before} the jump \textbf{goto} step~\ref{step:vertexfix} completes.
+The relevant steps are in lines~\ref{step:addBlB} and~\ref{step:addBlP}, and supposing that one of these steps causes $\ell$ to be incremented to $k$ we analyze the sets $B_1,\dotsc,B_k$ that exist immediately after this step, and hence \emph{before} the jump \Goto{} step~\ref{step:vertexfix} completes.
 By the proof of the above claim, in which $\ell<k$ was only needed for the step~\ref{step:mindegB}, any such $B_1,\dotsc,B_k$ must have $\phi(B_i) \le \rho^*(1+1/k)^{\ell} < e\rho^*$ for all $i\in[\ell]$.
 But then we have disjoint sets $B_1,\dotsc,B_k$ such that

 by the definition of $\rho^*$.
 But this implies $\rho(k)<\lam_k/2$, contradicting Theorem~\ref{thm:LOT12}. \end{proof}